 - Consider a Daily Activities Diary: Keeping a diary of your daily activities can provide valuable insights into how your disability affects you on a regular basis.
 This can include tasks you struggle with, activities you’ve given up due to your condition, and any pain or discomfort you experience.

 - Dress Comfortably and Arrive Early: You want to be as comfortable as possible during your exam.
 Dress in clothes that are easy to move around in, and consider arriving a bit early to your appointment to reduce any last-minute stress.

 - Ask Questions: Don’t hesitate to ask if you’re unsure about anything during your exam.
 This is your exam, and you have a right to understand what’s happening at every stage.

 What If My Disability Claim Is Denied After an Exam?

 If the SSA denies your disability claim after an exam, don’t be discouraged.
 You can file an appeal, which gives the SSA another chance to review your claim.
 During this period, you can collect more medical evidence to support your case, possibly securing additional records, more detailed reports, or even personal testimonials about your condition.
-It’s also beneficial to consult a disability lawyer who understands the nuances of disability law and can guide you through the appeal process.
+It’s important to have an understanding of what to expect at a disability medical exam to best prepare for it.
+Additionally, consider consulting a disability lawyer who understands the nuances of disability law.

-Our lawyers can help you prep for your disability exam and assist with any appeals if the SSA denies your claim.
+Our team of expert lawyers can help you understand what to expect and prep for your disability medical exam, as well as assist with any appeals if the SSA denies your claim.
 Call 516-496-0400 or reach out online for a free consultation.